Epimetrics-Inc/website/_projects/bacta.md

   2. Their distance from the centroid
   3. Their compliance to the World Health Organization’s Good Procurement Practice principle on Quality Assurance
   4. The relevance and expertise of their procurement staff on procurement functions
-  5. % of generic drugs that they procure
+  5. The percentage of generic drugs that they procure
   6. Time out of stock of the indicator drugs.

 <br />